• Skip to main content

 Overview

-• The lumbosacral plexus is a network of nerves supplying the lower limb, gluteal region, and perineum.
+The lumbosacral plexus is a complex network of nerves that supplies:

-• It is formed by the combination of lumbar and sacral nerve roots.
+It is formed by the combination of lumbar and sacral nerve roots, with the sciatic nerve being its largest and most important component.

 Formation of the Lumbosacral Plexus